 I said — especially when we’re dealing with anything that has a lifetime of practice and ESPECIALLY when the stakes are so high — the work is nested circles.

 People have two needs.
 Attachment and authenticity.
 When authenticity threatens attachment, attachment trumps authenticity. — Dr. Gabor Maté

 There’s the circle in which you feel safest to be your authentic, fullest, highest-enoughness self (and for someone like my husband Keith, diagnosed with paranoia, that means his safest circle is often ONLY himself and sometimes that doesn’t even feel safe to him).
 Some of us will let others into our SELF circle.
 Most will not.
 For those folks, there’s an intimate circle, and that’s where one or two others can feel safe enough to see you in your full enoughness.

 Then there’s the circle just beyond that with friendlies where you can be a toned down version of your fullest self, or maybe this circle is one in which you feel safe letting people know there IS this fullest self you don’t feel safe to show everywhere.
 The fact that they even get to know that is a pretty big deal.
-So we treat these folks different than we treat strangers (more on those folks in a second).
+So we treat these folks differently than we treat strangers (more on those folks in a second).

 So, the circles go out from there ’til we get to ones in which you’re not safe to BE.

 Let’s take the example of being a woman and being told we cannot dress or move our bodies the way we want to because it will invite unwanted sexual attention.
 Not just being TOLD this; having it as our lived experience.
 Every woman has received unwanted sexual attention.
 Just for being female.